raspberrypilearning/button-switch-scratch-pi/en/step_1.md

 --- no-print ---
-This is the **Scratch 3** project and requires a **Raspberry Pi 4**.
+This is a **Scratch 3** project and it requires a **Raspberry Pi 4**.
 There is also a [project for Scratch 1.4](https://projects.raspberrypi.org/en/projects/physical-computing-with-scratch14){:target="_blank"} which includes some similar content and can be used with earlier Raspberry Pi models.
 --- /no-print ---

 --- print-only ---
-This is the **Scratch 3** project and requires a **Raspberry Pi 4**.
+This is a **Scratch 3** project and it requires a **Raspberry Pi 4**.
 There is also a project for Scratch 1.4, Physical Computing With Scratch, which includes some similar content and can be used with earlier Raspberry Pi models.
 --- /print-only ---

 ## Introduction

-In this project you will learn how to wire and control button switches as electronic inputs for a Raspberry Pi 4 using the latest version of Scratch.
+In this project, you will use the latest version of Scratch to learn how to wire and control button switches as electronic inputs for a Raspberry Pi 4.
-You will combine these with simple outputs such as LEDs and Scratch to work with each other to add physical world inputs and outputs to on-screen Scratch games.
+You will combine these with simple outputs, such as LEDs and Scratch, to work with each other to add physical world inputs and outputs to on-screen Scratch games.

-This projects follows on from the **LEDs, buzzers and scratch games** project looking at physical computing inputs with Scratch 3 and Raspberry Pi.
+This projects follows on from the **LEDs, buzzers, and Scratch games** project that looks at physical computing inputs with Scratch 3 and Raspberry Pi.

 ### What you will make